-If a member makes an allegation or disclosure of abuse against an adult or other young person, it is important that you:
+If anyone makes an allegation or disclosure of abuse, it is important that you:

-- stay calm and listen carefully. - •reassure them that they have done the right thing in telling you.

-•Do not investigate or ask leading questions.
-(However, you may be asked to gather enough information to contribute to good decision making and an assessment of risk).

-- let them know that you will need to tell someone else. - Do not promise to keep what they have told you a secret. - inform your Designated Safeguarding Lead as soon as possible.

-•make a written record of the allegation, disclosure or incident which you must sign, date and record your position.

-• Do not include your opinion without stating it is your opinion.
+- stay calm and listen carefully. - reassure them that they have done the right thing in telling you. - do not investigate or ask leading questions.
+(However, you may be asked to gather enough information to contribute to good decision making and an assessment of risk). - let them know that you will need to tell someone else. - do not promise to keep what they have told you confidential. - inform your DSL as soon as possible. - make a written record of the allegation, disclosure or incident which you must sign, date and record your position. - do not include your opinion without stating it is your opinion. - refer without delay.

-•refer without delay.
+Managing Allegations

-Managing Allegations: We are aware of the possibility of allegations being made against staff or volunteers that are working or may come into contact with members whilst supporting an event/activity.
+We are aware of the possibility of allegations being made against staff or volunteers who are working or may come into contact with members whilst supporting an event/activity.
 Allegations can be made by members or other concerned adults and are made for a variety of reasons.
-If an allegation is made against an adult in a position of trust whether they be staff or volunteers this should be brought to the immediate attention of the DSL.
+If an allegation is made against an adult in a position of trust either as a staff member or volunteer, this should be brought to the immediate attention of the DSL.
 In the case of the allegation being made against the Project Manager this will be brought to the immediate attention of the Chair of the board of Trustees.

-Appropriate disciplinary procedures should be followed including whether to suspend a member of staff from work until the outcome of any investigation is deemed necessary.

-The Disclosure and Barring Service (DBS) should be advised where a member of staff has been dismissed or removed or would have been, had they not resigned, due to safeguarding concerns.
+Appropriate disciplinary procedures should be followed.
+This might include suspending a member of staff, if deemed necessary, pending the outcome of any investigation.
+The Disclosure and Barring Service (DBS) should be advised where a member of staff has been dismissed or removed or would have been, had they not resigned, as a result of safeguarding concerns.
 This is a legal duty and failure to report to the DBS where the criteria have been met, is a criminal offence.